w3c/wai-curricula/content/designer/navigation-and-orientation.md

 * explain strategies that people with disabilities use to navigate and orient themselves in web pages and applications
 * create designs with mechanisms to bypass blocks of repeated content, such as navigation links, header contents, or advertisements
 * create designs with multiple navigational mechanisms, such as menus, search boxes, breadcrumb trails, tables of contents, and sitemaps
+* create designs with text cues, patterns, and icons to supplement information conveyed through color
+* create designs that support placement of different regions and user interface components where users expect them
+* provide clear and distinguishable landmark names that allow users to identify the different regions
+* provide clear and descriptive heading texts that allow users to identify different parts of the content
+* identify related requirements for developers to code landmarks and headings appropriately
-* identify related requirements for developers to ensure that navigational mechanisms can be used with the keyboard and other input devices
+* identify related requirements for developers to make navigational mechanisms usable with the keyboard and other input devices

+{% comment %}

 ## Competencies